markjbrown/cosmos-global-distribution-demos/README.md

 ## Provision Windows VM as Host

 These tests are designed to run from a Windows VM in West US 2.
 You will need a Windows VM with 2-4 CPU's and 8-16 GB of memory with RDP enabled.
-After the VM has been provisioned, RDP into it and install Visual Studio 2017, then copy the solution folder to the VM, or connect VS to your forked repo and clone it locally to the VM.
+After the VM has been provisioned, RDP into it and install Visual Studio 2017, then copy the solution folder to the VM, or connect VS to your forked repo and clone it locally to the VM (with the updated app.config).
 Alternatively you can use the [Data Science VM](https://ms.portal.azure.com/#create/microsoft-dsvm.dsvm-windowsserver-2016) and just follow the remaining steps to copy the solution to that VM.

 To run the demo, RDP into the VM, open the solution folder, launch the solution and press F5.